intel/neural-compressor/docs/source/add_new_data_type.md

 ```

-This code specifies quantization rules for all `Conv2d` operators, quantizing their weight with `int4` and their activation with `uint4`.
+With this code, all `Conv2d` operators will be quantized to 4-bit, with weight using `int4` and activation using `uint4`.

 ### Others
-It is worth noting that currently, INC only supports the PyTorch backend with N-bit quantization, where N is an integer between 1 and 7.
-Other backends or quantization schemes may be added in the future.
+It's important to note that INC currently only supports N-bit quantization for the PyTorch backend, where N is an integer between 1 and 7.
+While other backends or quantization schemes may be added in the future.